AdobeDocs/experience-manager-learn.pt-BR/help/cloud-service/eventing/examples/runtime-action.md

   ![Detalhes de Inscrição no Evento](../assets/examples/runtime-action/debug-tracing-challenge-probe.png)

-## Acionar eventos de AEM
+## Acionar eventos do AEM

-Para acionar eventos de AEM do seu ambiente do AEM as a Cloud Service que foi registrado no projeto do Adobe Developer Console acima, siga estas etapas:
+Para acionar eventos do AEM a partir do ambiente do AEM as a Cloud Service que foi registrado no projeto do Adobe Developer Console acima, siga estas etapas:

 - Acesse e faça logon no ambiente de criação do AEM as a Cloud Service via [Cloud Manager](https://my.cloudmanager.adobe.com/).